Glenn Seton: Dick Johnson Racing

-In 2005 he moved to Dick Johnson Racing a team with whom Seton had a long rivalry with through the 1990s.
+In 2005, Seton moved to Dick Johnson Racing a team with whom he had a long rivalry with through the 1990s.
 In late 2005 after a disappointing season, Seton was sacked from Dick Johnson Racing halfway through his two-year contract and replaced by Will Davison for 2006.

 Endurance co-driver

 Seton was not able to find a 2006 full-time drive, so he joined Stone Brothers Racing for the two V8 Supercar endurance races with James Courtney.
 Brake issues hampered the #4 SBR Falcon at Sandown where it finished ninth.
-At Bathurst they finished third, Seton's third podium in four years at the event.
+At Bathurst, they finished third, Seton's third podium in four years at the event.

 Seton moved from Ford and joined his childhood friend, and old Nissan teammate, Mark Skaife's Holden Racing Team squad in the 2007 and 2008 endurance races.
 This marked the first times in Seton's career to drive a Holden.
 He finished 13th in the Sandown 500 with Tony Longhurst and 11th in the Bathurst 1000 with Nathan Pretty.
 Seton again joined the Holden Racing Team in 2008, driving the #2 car with Craig Baird.
 The pair came 14th at the Phillip Island 500 and were running strongly at the Bathurst 1000 until a late race clash with Warren Luff put them out of the race.
 He made his final Bathurst appearance with Jason Bargwanna for Kelly Racing in 2010.

 Later career

 After retiring from full-time driving, Seton completed in multiple seasons of Touring Car Masters, including finally winning his first race victory at Bathurst in 2011.
-Seton would also finish 2nd in class at the 2017 Liqui Moly Bathurst 12 Hour driving with son Aaron.
+Seton would also finish second in class at the 2017 Liqui Moly Bathurst 12 Hour driving with son Aaron.